caltechlibrary/newt/newt.1.md

 # ACTION

-config [YAML_FILE]
-: this will create or refresh your Newt YAML file based on a set of interactive questions.
-It will suggest updates to your `.gitignore`.

 model [YAML_FILE]
 : this will read the current Newt YAML file and run the interactive modeler updating the Newt YAML file.

-check [YAML_FILE]
-: analyze the Newt YAML file and report problems if found.

 generate [YAML_FILE]
 : this is used to generate your SQL, PostgREST configuration and Handlebars templates